by Susan Flantzer © Unofficial Royalty 2015

 Henry and Eleanor had five children:

 Many of Eleanor’s maternal Savoy relatives came to the English court including uncles Pietro and Bonifacio.
 Pietro lived in England for a long time, served as a diplomat, and became Earl of Richmond.
 In 1263, he became Count of Savoy.
 Bonifacio became Archbishop of Canterbury, a position secured by his brother-in-law Henry III.
 In 1247, Henry’s half-brothers from his mother’s second marriage, the Lusignans came to England and competed for lands and promotions with the queen’s Savoy relatives.
 Henry’s relatives were rewarded with large estates, largely at the expense of the English barons.
-From 1236 to 1258, the weak king fluctuated repeatedly between various advisers including his brother Richard of Cornwall and his Lusignan half-brothers, which greatly displeased the English barons.
+From 1236 to 1258, the weak king fluctuated repeatedly between various advisers including his brother Richard of Cornwall and his Lusignan half-brothers, greatly displeasing the English barons.
 In addition, the English barons were displeased with Henry III’s demands for extra funds, Henry’s methods of government, and widespread famine.

 The displeasure of the English nobility with the king ultimately resulted in a civil war, the Second Barons’ War (1264–1267).
 The leader of the forces against Henry was led by his brother-in-law Simon de Montfort, 6th Earl of Leicester, who was married to Henry’s sister Eleanor. de Montfort wanted to reassert the Magna Carta and force the king to surrender more power to the baron’s council.

 In 1264 at the Battle of Lewes, Henry and his son, the future King Edward I, were defeated and captured.
-Henry was forced to summon a parliament and to promise to rule with the advice of a council of barons.
-Henry was reduced to a figurehead king, and de Montfort broadened parliamentary representation to include groups beyond the nobility, members from each county of England and many important towns.
+Henry was forced to summon a parliament and promise to rule with the advice of a council of barons.
+Henry was reduced to a figurehead king, and de Montfort broadened parliamentary representation to include groups beyond the nobility, members from each county of England, and many important towns.
 Fifteen months later, Edward led the royalists into battle again, defeating and killing de Montfort at the Battle of Evesham in 1265.
 Ultimately, authority was restored to King Henry III and severe retribution was exacted on the rebellious barons.
 In 1266, a reconciliation between the king and the rebels was worked out with the Dictum of Kenilworth.
 In the years that followed his death, Simon de Montfort’s grave was frequently visited by pilgrims.
-Today, de Montfort is considered as one of the fathers of representative government.
+Today, de Montfort is considered one of the fathers of representative government.

 Henry was increasingly ill and infirm during his final years.
 His son and heir Edward became the Steward of England and began to play a more prominent role in government.
 The most important legacy of King Henry III is Westminster Abbey.
 In 1042, Edward the Confessor began rebuilding St. Peter’s Abbey to provide himself with a royal burial church, the first Westminster Abbey.
-Construction of the second and present church was begun in 1245 by Henry III who selected the site for his burial.
-In 1269, Henry oversaw a grand ceremony to rebury Edward the Confessor in a magnificent new shrine, personally helping to carry the body to its new resting place.
+Construction of the second and present church began in 1245 by Henry III who selected the site for his burial.
+In 1269, Henry oversaw a grand ceremony to rebury Edward the Confessor in a magnificent new shrine, helping to carry the body to its new resting place.

 King Henry III died at the age of 69 on November 16, 1272, at the Palace of Westminster in London, England.
 By his own direction, Henry was buried in the original coffin of Edward the Confessor.
-Eventually, a grander tomb was built for Henry and on May 10, 1290, his remains were moved to their current location in Westminster Abbey in Edward the Confessor’s Chapel, in a tomb directly north of Edward the Confessor’s shrine.
+Eventually, a grander tomb was built for Henry, and on May 10, 1290, his remains were moved to their current location in Westminster Abbey in Edward the Confessor’s Chapel, in a tomb directly north of Edward the Confessor’s shrine.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.